TheCSharpAcademy/CodeReviews.Console.Flashcards/Flashcards.empty-codes/README.md

 - **Advanced Study Features**: Consider adding features like timed study sessions, flashcard categories, or user-specific settings.

 ### Conclusion
-I was introduced to DTOs and the IDENTITY constraints for the first time.
-Also learnt about pivoting tables although i did not implement the reports feature.
+I was introduced to DTOs and the `IDENTITY` constraints for the first time.
+I also learned about pivoting tables, although I did not implement the reports feature.